rocktimsaikia/github-dlr/README.md

 ```

 > [!NOTE]
-> By default it will download the entire folder from Github and place in the current directory from where the command is being executed.
+> By default it will download the entire folder from GitHub and place in the current directory from where the command is being executed.
 If you want to specify a different output directory, you can do it via the `--output` or `-o` flag.

 ```sh
 github-dlr --output wallpapers https://github.com/linuxdotexe/nordic-wallpapers/tree/master/dynamic-wallpapers/Coast